Linzaer/Ultra-Light-Fast-Generic-Face-Detector-1MB/ncnn/README.md

 ```

 ## PS
-* If you want to run faster, try using the slim version or using lower-resolution inputs like 160x120 or 128x96.
+* If you want to run faster, try using the version-slim model or using lower-resolution inputs like 160x120 or 128x96.

 ## TODO List